oVirt/ovirt-site/source/feature/self-hosted-engine-fc-support.html.md

 The feature can be developed and tested in a simplified environment without the need of a real SAN using FCoE in VN2VN mode (FCoE Direct End-Node to End-Node) on a nested environment.

+##### Prerequisites

+Two virtual machine with two VirtIO network adapter for each node.
+The first one (eth0) will be used for generic network traffic, the second one (eth1) will be dedicated to FCoE.

 ### Testing

 Test plan still to be created